skarab42/tson/README.md

 ## Why?

-After my contribution to the [tRPC](https://github.com/trpc/trpc) project, I wanted to understand more deeply the use of generics and inference with TypeScript.
+After a contribution to the [tRPC](https://github.com/trpc/trpc) project, I wanted to understand more deeply the use of generics and inference in TypeScript.
-I needed a challenge, so I set myself the goal of coding my own schema validation library.
+I needed a challenge so I set myself the goal of coding my own schema validation library.
-Very inspired by [Zod](https://github.com/colinhacks/zod) (_I try to have the same API_) but not wanting to copy it, I added a constraint: Don't use classes.
+This library is heavily inspired by [Zod](https://github.com/colinhacks/zod) (_I try to provide the same API_) but in order to avoid cloning it, I challenged myself to not use any classes.

 # Install